 In addition to how much you owe, one of the most important factors in credit scores is how close your credit card balances are to your credit limits.
 If you close some credit cards, you lose those open credit limits and your overall balance-to-limit ratio, also called your utilization rate, will go up even more.

 Credit score experts say you should keep your utilization rate below 30 percent, and below 10 percent is even better.
 The lower your utilization, the better for your scores.

 The only way to remedy the amount of revolving balances being too high is to pay them down.
 Closing open accounts or lowering your limits on existing accounts would likely harm your credit scores by leaving you with less available credit.

-If you really want to repair your credit, your goal should be pay off your balances completely and then continue to use your credit cards for routine expenses which you can pay in full each month.
-That way you add lots of positive points to your scores by demonstrating that you can manage credit, you never spend more that you can afford, and you never pay finance charges.
+Keeping your credit cards open and active is good for your credit.
+Ideally, you should pay off your balances completely and then continue to use your credit cards for routine expenses which you can pay in full each month.
+That way you add lots of positive points to your scores by demonstrating that you can manage credit cards responsibly without spending more than you can afford and paying finance charges.

 Thanks for asking.